GuidoJansen/moox_core/Documentation/ExtMooxBootstrapResponsive/Introduction/Screenshots/Index.rst

 ^^^^^^^^

 - Auto-Installation and easy configuration

-- Bootstrap Responsive
+- Responsive Bootstrap-Layout and Content-Elements

-- HTML5 Boilerplate
+- Built on HTML5 Boilerplate, Validated and accesible

-- jQuery Javascript Libraries
+- Using only jQuery and compatible plugins
 - Superfish responsive Dropdown Navigation
 - SEO: robots.txt, Google Sitemap (sitemap.xml) and Metatags
 - Nice URLs through RealURL and .htaccess
 - EU Cookie Law Compliance
 - Piwik or Google Analytics ready
 - Prepared for site-verification through Google Webmaster Tools (GWT)
+- Supports CDN Usage (e. g.
+Amazon Cloudfront)
+- Use Webfonts like Google Fonts or Fonts.com
+- Use Glyphicons or FontAwesome
+- Support Multilanguage, integrated configurable language-switcher
 - Easy to template and CSS-style
 - Easy to extend with own Content Elements and Effects
 - Good foundation to start own Extension Development
 - Favicon and App-Iconset (comes with any MOOX Template)
+- Prepared for Indexed Search, SOLR and Powermail
+- Content-Import from other TYPO3-Installations (like Templavoila) possible